-Wondering if you have a rare 50p coin?
-Well, there are certainly a lot of 50 pence pieces around, but which are the valuable coins and which are worth, well, 50p?
+Are you wondering if you have a rare 50p coin?
+There are certainly a lot of 50 pence pieces around, but which are the valuable coins and which are worth, well, 50p?
+Let’s take a look at the coins you should keep your eye out for.

 Not long ago, I wrote a post about some of the most valuable and rare coins in the UK and I was quite surprised by how much a single coin can be worth.
 But another thing that shocked me was the sheer number of 50 pence coins that were in circulation, so I thought I would search for the rare designs and see how much they are really worth.

 - 2011 London Olympics Aquatics (first design) – 600 coins minted